tacho in a disco.

 Original Poster

-I may be hired to drive a landi disco, probably commercial model, with a tacho ; to deliver hospitality trailers weighing upto 3.5t.
-Could be couple of weeks.
+I may be hired to drive a landi disco, probably commercial model, with a tacho ; to deliver hospitality trailers weighing less than 3.5t each, probably 3t.
+The tacho is fitted as standard to the disco.

 3179